 - What investors look for and how to work with them

-Sundance Collab Master Class Funding Your Documentary
+Master Class: Funding Your Documentary (October 2021)

 Looking to get your documentary film off the ground?
 Does fundraising feel like an insurmountable task?
 Join us in this live, three-hour Master Class led by Caroline von Kuhn, Director of Industry and Catalyst, an Institute program that connects independent investors to filmmaker projects.
 Caroline will be joined by producers, funders, and industry experts who will demystify the process and offer an overview of the current funding landscape and the strategy and tactics for emerging filmmakers looking to fund their next project.